1. Home>

 Dormirse in the Indicative Present Perfect

 The Indicative Present Perfect of dormirse is used to describe actions that started recently (in the past) and are still happening now or things that have been done recently.
-For example, "me he dormido", meaning "I have slept".
+For example, "me he dormido", meaning "I have fallen asleep".

 In Spanish, the Indicative Present Perfect is known as "El Pretérito Perfecto".